Scroll to content

 We aim to ensure all pupils:

-• develop a sound understanding of basic mathematical concepts through direct teaching, practical and investigational work
+• For children to develop a sound understanding of basic mathematical concepts through direct teaching, practical and investigational work acquiring the appropriate and necessary mathematical skills and applying them.

-Teachers continually assess children’s understanding through daily marking and feedback.
-This ensures that children are able to receive immediate intervention and support as required, as well as providing challenge for children who grasp concepts quicker.
+Teachers continually assess children’s understanding through daily marking, feedback and end of block assessments.
+This ensures that children are able to receive intervention and support as required, as well as providing challenge for children who grasp concepts quicker.

 Top